nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar wardwatch.jar` command to run the application.<br>

-GUI similar to the image below should appear in a few seconds.
+A GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>